 Psychiatry is a branch of medicine that specialises in the complex interactions between the functioning of the brain, the physical body, emotions and the mind.

 Psychiatrists are specialised medical doctors who treat illnesses of the mind.
 They may do this using medication but also by using other treatments such as psychotherapy and lifestyle change.

-When psychiatry was still in its infancy, like many branches of medicine, treatments were limited and often harsh and people were admitted for long periods of time to asylums.
+When psychiatry was still in its infancy, like many branches of medicine, treatments were limited and people were admitted for long periods of time to facilities for people with mental illness.
 With the advent of new medications such as antidepressants, mood stabilizers and antipsychotics, people with severe mental illness had a new hope of treatment that would allow them to resume their roles as spouse, parent, breadwinner.

 Psychiatry no longer focuses on only reducing symptoms of mental illness, but rather looks to improve functioning and the person’s sense of well being.